tasmail/docker-drawio/README.md

 Configuration is managed by `DRAWIO_*` environment variables.
 For a list of these variables, check the `docker-entrypoint.sh` file in the `main` directory.
 For example, these variables allow enabling integration with Google Drive, OneDrive, ...

+## SOC 2

+This repo is not covered by the JGraph SOC 2 process.

 ## Reference

 * <https://github.com/jgraph/drawio>